MEET THE BOARD OF DIRECTORS

 The diagnosis also put her on a quest for internal health and wellness for herself and others.
 Jamie founded the Alopecia Support Group (ASG) in 2009 which aims to Empower, Support and Encourage survivors to LIVE OUT LOUD through their trauma which is essential and important to their survival.
 She is committed to providing innovative outlets of healing for those who suffer from mental and physical anguish due to hair loss.

 Jamie and the Alopecia Support Group offers workshops in accessory techniques, makeup application classes, and image consulting sessions for individuals and groups.
 Besides being a Hair-loss expert.
+Jamie is the founder of the Bald Boss Community, the editor in chief of Bald Life Magazine, author, motivational speaker, Alopecia confidence coach, radio producer, executive producer of the documentary Harmony Alopecia Stories, advocate, healer and mentor.
+Jamie received the Soul Cafe' publisher of the year award 2021and featured on the Emmy award winning award show Red Table Talk.
+Jamie is the creator, visionary publicist of the Alopecia Anthology project series, where she helps others become authors by collaborating and sharing their alopecia stories.
 Jamie was featured on the front cover of Courageous Woman Magazine.
-Jamie is a public speaker, empowerment coach, radio producer, event planner and a published writer in four publications.
+Jamie is an event planner and a published writer in four publications.

 The Chea K. Woolfolk Online Magazine